Okta features travel through a regular lifecycle:

 |In production orgs||By request||X||X|

 Features in Beta are managed and supported by the Product Team and have been internally validated for a set of use cases.
-Minimal documentation is supplied for platform Beta releases; API endpoint and configuration information are usually supplied.
+Minimal documentation is supplied for API-related Beta releases; API endpoint and configuration information is usually supplied.

 Important: Okta only enables Beta features in non-production or sandbox environments, because features in Beta aren’t supported by Okta Customer Support and may change at any time during the Beta release.